hbroek/reken/documentation/developer-guide/chapter-4.md

 **Syntax:**
 **`data-attr-[attrName]`="[template string] | [boolean expression]"**

-The `data-attr-[attr]` attribute allows you to dynamically set any HTML element's attribute value.
+The `data-attr-[attr]` attribute allows you to set any HTML element’s attribute value dynamically.
 You can update the attribute with a template string.

 **Example:**
 ```html